The number most buyers shop last

 - The payment can change every year.
 When property taxes rise — or your homeowners insurance carrier raises premiums — the escrow piece of PITI rises with them.
 The principal-and-interest piece stays flat (on a fixed-rate loan); the T and the I do not.

 - Escrow shortages get spread over twelve months.
-If taxes went up more than the prior year’s escrow assumed, the next year’s monthly payment increases to make up the gap and rebuild the cushion.
+If taxes went up more than the prior year’s escrow assumed, the next year’s monthly payment increases to make up the gap and rebuild the cushion (under the Real Estate Settlement Procedures Act, servicers may hold up to two months of payments as a cushion, which is why first-year “shortage” letters land even on stable bills).
 A 10% property-tax assessment increase can show up as a 1–2% jump in your monthly PITI.

 - Property tax is the largest swing factor in most states.
 Insurance premiums vary, but property taxes vary far more — by state, by county, and year over year.
 The Tax Foundation tracks median effective property-tax rates by state; the range runs from under 0.3% to over 2% of home value annually.
 The same $425,000 house in two different states can produce monthly PITI figures that differ by hundreds of dollars on the tax line alone.